Kadantte/saikou/README.md

 * Saikou only scrapes links from various websites and makes it easier for users to find anime and manga.

 * Saikou or any of its developer/staff doesn't host any of the contents found inside Saikou.
-Any and all images and anime/manga information found in the app are taken from various public APIs (AniList).
+Any and all images and anime/manga information found in the app are taken from various public APIs (AniList, MyAnimeList, Kitsu).

 * Furthermore, all of the anime/manga links found in Saikou are taken from various 3rd party anime hosting websites.